Carrie Underwood Stuns In Dazzling Mesh Dress And Gets Emotional In ‘Cry Pretty’ Thank You Video

 Carrie Underwood didn’t shed any tears, so she avoided creating a non-glittery version of her iconic “Cry Pretty” makeup.
 However, she did get emotional in her video; her voice started cracking when she began talking about how special the “Cry Pretty Tour 360” was.
 The Journey song “Don’t Stop Believin'” could be heard playing in the background as she delivered her short speech.

 The video also took a short but sweet look back at all of Carrie Underwood’s tour stops, and each clip that was shared included a different concert outfit.
 In the footage from Denver, she’s rocking her light blue dress that’s short in the front and long in the back.
 In Houston, she’s sporting her sparkly sheer pants.
-For her Washington D.C. stop, she’s showing off her toned legs in her black and silver patterned playsuit with fringe on the arms.
+For her Washington, D.C., stop, she’s showing off her toned legs in her black-and-silver patterned playsuit with fringe on the arms.
 “Cry Pretty” fittingly plays in the background over the footage.

-While Carrie Underwood fans might be sad to see her “Cry Pretty Tour 360” come to an end, she still has a bit of entertaining to do before 2019 is through.
+While Carrie Underwood fans might be sad to see her “Cry Pretty Tour 360” come to an end, she still has a bit of entertaining to do before 2019 is over.
 According to E!
-News, she’s set to perform the song “Drinking Alone” during the she the CMA Awards on November 13.
+News, she’s set to perform the song, “Drinking Alone,” during the CMA Awards on November 13.
 Carrie is co-hosting the show with Dolly Parton and Reba McEntire.